patrikdennis/Py2Tikz/README.md

 1. A `filecontents*` environment block containing the table data (space-delimited).
 2. A `tikzpicture` environment with an `axis` block and one or more `\addplot[...]` commands.

-The end result is a self-contained LaTeX snippet that you can include in your document.
+The end result is a self-contained LaTeX snippet that you can include in your document by simply uploading the `.tex` file in for instance Overleaf and then writing `\input{filename.text}`.

 ## Key Features